Roughly $400 million of Ripple tokens tied to illegal activity: Elliptic

 NEW YORK (Reuters) - About $400 million of XRP tokens, the currency for the Ripple payment network, is tied to illegal transactions, according to findings released on Wednesday by London-based Elliptic, a provider of risk management systems for the cryptocurrency industry.

-The $400 million is equivalent to about 30% of XRP’s market capitalization of around $1.35 billion, based on numbers provided by coinmarketcap.
-XRP is a token used for payments and settlement.
+Tom Robinson, chief scientist and co-founder of Elliptic, told Reuters that the $400 million in illicit XRP transactions the company identified represent less than 0.2% of all XRP transactions that occurred.

+Comparing that with bitcoin, a previous study from Elliptic showed that dark web purchases currently account for approximately 0.5% of all bitcoin transactions, Robinson said.

-Elliptic disclosed the finding as it announced the launch of what it described as the world’s first XRP transaction monitoring system.
+Elliptic disclosed the XRP finding as it announced the launch of what it described as the world’s first XRP transaction monitoring system.
 The company supports more than 85% of all crypto-assets, by value.

 U.S. blockchain forensics company CipherTrace, in a report released in August, said cryptocurrency thefts, scams and fraud might exceed more than $4.3 billion this year.

 “We have a team in London that scout the dark web for any use of cryptocurrency.
-They began doing this for XRP as well,” Tom Robinson, chief scientist and co-founder of Elliptic, told Reuters in an interview.
+They began doing this for XRP as well,” Robinson said.

 “The type of activities they found were primarily scams, like Ponzi scams, thefts.
 A smaller category is the sale of credit card details.”

 As cryptocurrencies’ popularity and usage grew, crime in the sector soared to the billions of dollars.
 Global investigators have grappled with major money laundering hubs that are at the center of the virtual worlds.